 - Experiment, learn and validate

-The program utilizes the LaunchPad® software that uses the Business Model Canvas tool created by Alexander Osterwalder for discovering repeatable, scalable business models.
-The platform enables teams to map their business model assumptions and run experiments to gather and share key evidence in real time with team members, mentors, and the instructors to make collaboration easy.
+The program enables teams to map their business model assumptions and run experiments to gather and share key evidence in real time with team members, mentors, and the instructors to make collaboration easy.
 A powerful and unique combination of « learning » and « doing » and « learning by doing » will be used.
-Program participants learning will happen not only during the bi-weekly group classes but also through the use of the platform with integrated course videos and through the support of an assigned mentor to the team.
+Program participants learning will happen not only during the weekly group classes but also through the use of myCourses with integrated course videos and through the support of an assigned mentor to the team.
 The « doing » part for participants will be carrying out tasks in the marketplace/real-world and revolved around learning from their potential customers and partners.

-Through this 20-week training program offered during the fall 2021 and winter 2022 sessions, researchers can reduce the time to translate a promising idea from the laboratory to the marketplace as they will acquire the mindset, knowledge, and skills necessary to translate their knowledge into potential technology commercialization and startup ventures.
+Through this 26-week training program offered during the Fall and Winter sessions, researchers can reduce the time to translate a promising idea from the laboratory to the marketplace as they will acquire the mindset, knowledge, and skills necessary to translate their knowledge into potential technology commercialization and startup ventures.

 It is also a cohort-based program with a flipped classroom setting in order to maximize peer-to-peer learning via student discussion moderated by the co-instructors and mentors present.
-We expect to select up to 6 teams for this inaugural cohort.
+We expect to select up to 5 teams for this 2023-24 cohort.
 I-to-I uses in-class methodology developed to promote student discussion and learning in lectures where the content coverage is moved outside the classroom.

 - Teams of 2-4 members can apply.

-- Each team will be comprised of: 1-3 McGill current graduate student (Master’s or PhD or post-doc), 1 McGill principal investigator (professor), 1 industry/entrepreneurial expert (assigned mentor).
-Teams submit details, in particular the feasibility and viability of the research they want to commercialize, through a webform application.
+- Each team will be comprised of: 2-3 McGill students, the lead applicant must be a current McGill graduate student (Master’s or PhD or post-doc), 1-2 McGill principal/co-investigators (professors), 1 industry/entrepreneurial expert (assigned mentor).
+Teams submit details, in particular the feasibility and viability of the research they want to commercialize, through an online application form.

-- A commitment towards attending and participating in all the classes, using the software, and executing the project work is required (estimate minimum 5 hours/week).
+- A commitment towards attending and participating in all the classes, using myCourses, and executing the project work is required (estimate minimum 5 hours/week, this includes the 1.5 hour class).

 I-to-I addresses the skill and knowledge gaps associated with transforming basic research into deep technology commercial ventures, and supports the commercialization of deep technologies resulting from discoveries in STEM and life sciences.
 We expect that this program will have a positive effect on the students’ educational success by giving them the tools and training they need in order to apply their academic and lab knowledge to real-world contexts.